campudus/vertx-session-manager/README.md

 * `timeout` How long sessions should be stored.
 If a timeout occurs, the session will be deleted and is not available anymore.
 The timeout is set as a long value in milliseconds.
 Defaults to `30 * 60 * 1000`, i.e. 30 Minutes.
 * `cleaner` As soon as a session gets destroyed, it will be sent to this address.
 This is useful for cleanup purposes.
 Since you can only store basic information in the session like a shopping-cart id, you can delete the shopping-cart in your database with the provided session, for example.
 If the cleaner address is null, the session won't be sent anywhere.
 Defaults to `null`.
 * `prefix` An address prefix where clients can listen on with their session id.
 If their session timed out or got killed, they will receive a message on `<prefix><sessionId>`.
 Defaults to `campudus.sessions.`
+* `map-timeouts` The name of the shared map to be used to save timer-ids.
+Defaults to `com.campudus.vertx.sessionmanager.timeouts`.
 * `map-sessions` The name of the shared map to be used for the session storage.
 Defaults to `com.campudus.vertx.sessionmanager.sessions`.
+* `mongo-sessions` The configuration, when using MongoDB.
+If this is set, the session manager won't use SharedData and just use the MongoDB.
+    * `mongo-address`:  The main address of the MongoDB Persistor.
-* `map-timeouts` The name of the shared map to be used to save timer-ids.
-Defaults to `com.campudus.vertx.sessionmanager.timeouts`.
+    * `collection-name`:  The name of the collection, in which the session data should be stored.

 ## Operations